awslabs/damo/USAGE.md

 The ``schemes`` subcommand allows users to do DAMON-based memory management optimizations in a few seconds.
-Similar to ``record``, it receives monitoring attributes and target.
-However, in addition to those, ``schemes`` receives data access pattern-based memory operation schemes, which describes what memory operation action should be applied to memory regions showing specific data access pattern.
+Similar to ``record``, it receives monitoring attributes and targets.
+However, in addition to those, ``schemes`` receive data access pattern-based memory operation schemes, which describes what memory operation action should be applied to memory regions showing specific data access pattern.
 Then, it starts the data access monitoring and automatically applies the schemes to the targets.

-The operation schemes should be saved in a text file in below format and passed to ``schemes`` subcommand via ``--schemes`` option.
+The operation schemes should be saved in a text file in the below format and passed to ``schemes`` subcommand via ``--schemes`` option.

     min-size max-size min-acc max-acc min-age max-age action

-The format also supports comments, several units for size and age of regions, and human readable action names.
+The format also supports comments, several units for size and age of regions, and human-readable action names.
 Currently supported operation actions are ``willneed``, ``cold``, ``pageout``, ``hugepage`` and ``nohugepage``.
-Each of the actions works same to the ``madvise()`` system call hints having the name.
+Each of the actions works the same to the ``madvise()`` system call hints having the name.
 Please also note that the range is inclusive (closed interval), and ``0`` for max values means infinite.
 Below example schemes are possible.

     # format is:
     # <min/max size> <min/max frequency (0-100)> <min/max age> <action>